Aicchio/Aicchio/README.md

-- 👋 Hi, I’m Atheer
+- 👋 Hi, I’m Atheer!
+I'm new here please be nice to me
 - 👀 I’m interested in game development
 - 🌱 I’m currently working on Unity engine and developing a game called Breakthrough Hollow with a friend
 - 📫 I'm open for collaboration on other game projects